Welcome To Our Website

 A limited number of earlier editions is available from Kennedy’s Centra, Stepaside Village.

-Our last talk was in the St Raphaela's Primary School Hall, St Raphaela's Road, Upr Kilmacud Road, Stillorgan (A94 R7N8) on Thursday 8 February 8pm.
-It was given by David McCullagh and was titled :
+Our last talk was held in St Laurence's Parish Centre, Lr Kilmacud Road, Stillorgan (A94 CV63), on Thursday 12 December.
+Our Speaker was John Lennon and the talk was titled :